Andreas Glyniadakis: Europe

 At the start of his career, Glyniadakis played with the youth teams of Kydonas of Chania, Crete.
 He then started his professional club career with the Greek Basket League team Panathinaikos Athens.
 After playing at Panathinaikos, he moved on to the Greek club Peristeri Athens, and then to the Greek club AEK Athens.

 In May 2007, Glyniadakis signed with the Italian A League's Virtus Bologna.
 In September 2007, he returned to AEK Athens.
 However, he was waived by the club on 1 October 2007.
 Glyniadakis then joined the Greek team Maroussi Athens.
 He was chosen as the MVP of the Last 16's Week 1 in the EuroCup 2008–09 season.

 In July 2009, Glyniadakis moved to the Greek EuroLeague team Olympiacos Piraeus.
 With Olympiacos, he won the EuroLeague and Greek League championships in 2012.
 After a season of playing for the Kazakhstan Championship club Astana, Glyniadakis signed with Lietuvos rytas of the Lithuanian LKL League.

 On 31 January 2014, Glyniadakis signed a contract with Cypriot Division A side APOEL, and he helped the team to win the Cypriot League's championship at the end of the season.
 On 30 October 2014, Glyniadakis was signed by the Turkish Super League team Royal Halı Gaziantep.
-On 23 December 2014, he signed with Enegria Rovinari of the Romanian National League, for the rest of the season.
+On 23 December 2014, he signed with Energia Rovinari of the Romanian National League, for the rest of the season.

 On 14 August 2015, Glyniadakis signed with Les Lions de Geneve of the Swiss Championnat LNA.
 In November 2015, he left the Lions, and signed with the Greek club Nea Kifissia, for the rest of the 2015–16 season.
 On 21 July 2016, Glyniadakis signed with the Greek club PAOK Thessaloniki.

 On 4 August 2017, Glyniadakis signed with the Greek club Kymis.
 On 22 August 2018, Glyniadakis returned to his home land of Crete, after nearly two decades, after he signed a one-year deal with the Rethymno Cretan Kings.
 Glyniadakis joined the Greek club Ilysiakos Athens, in 2019, and he retired from playing pro club basketball iun 2020.